***Updated for 2016!***

-So for Costa’s seasonal range, here’s the low down:
+For Costa’s seasonal range, here’s the low down:

-- Black forest hot chocolate – C
+- Black forest hot chocolate – gluten free

-- Salted caramel and cream latte – N/i
+- Salted caramel cappucino – gluten free

-- Honeycomb and cream hot chocolate – C
+- Mint hot chocolate – gluten free

 I always go to Costa and have never had a problem with any of their drinks.
 I have also tried the honeycomb hot chocolate and not had any ill effects – but it is down to each individual as to whether you’d be willing to take the risk of possible cross contamination.
 For the record, this was also delicious!
 I’ve also tried the salted caramel latte which was nice, and next on my list is the hot spiced apple which sounds divine.